 There I found the answers to my questions, Yes, Mary does bring us closer to Christ; she does lead us to him, provided that we live her mystery in Christ… The author was an outstanding theologian.
 His Mariological thought is rooted in the mystery of the Trinity and in the truth of the Incarnation of the Word of God”.

 Pope John Paul II thought so highly of the writing of St. Louis De Montfort that he spoke about the saint on many occasions.
 In addition, on December 8, 2003, he wrote a special letter on the occasion of the 160th Anniversary of De Montfort’s publication.
 In this letter he wrote: “I myself, in the years of my youth, found reading this book a great help.”

-True Devotion to Mary was such a lasting influence on him that when he was elected Pope in 1978, he chose his papal motto from words written by St. Louis De Montfort.
+True Devotion to Mary had such a lasting influence on him that when he was elected Supreme Pontiff in 1978, he chose his papal motto, Totus Tuus, from words written by St. Louis De Montfort, as he describes below:

 “As is well known, (in) my episcopal coat of arms … the motto Totus tuus is inspired by the teaching of St. Louis Marie Grignion de Montfort.
 These two words express total belonging to Jesus through Mary: “Tuus totus ego sum, et omnia mea tua sunt.” (“I am all Yours, and all that I have is Yours.”) . . .
 “This Saint’s teaching has had a profound influence on the Marian devotion of many of the faithful and on my own life.”

 There is no better way to advance quickly in holiness, no better way to please God, and no better way to guarantee one’s present sanctity and eternal salvation than with a true devotion to Mary.
 Pope John Paul II learned this and demonstrated this truth in his life, proven now that he has been raised to the altars and numbered with the saints in heaven.